tchiotludo/akhq/README.md

 3 defaults group are available :
 - `admin` with all right
-- `reader` with only read acces on all AKHQ
+- `reader` with only read access on all AKHQ
 - `no-roles` without any roles, that force user to login

 ##### Basic Auth